 CLICK HERE FOR THINGS TO DISCUSS BEFORE YOU GET MARRIED

 For instance, it may be extremely important for you to have a certain look.
 And if that be the case, it is the wedding planning first step.
 Our daughter was adamant that hers be in a garden.
 And so all the planning was designed for that type of wedding.

-Make a list of the things that have been dreamed about is undeniably one of your wedding planning first steps.
+Making a list of the things that have been dreamed about is undeniably one of your wedding planning first steps.
 After all, some girls dream about that special day from the time they can play with dolls.
 This wedding-planning list is the list of the major, no compromise, “I want it and I want it just like I dreamed it would be,” items.
 Another list would be “like to have” items that may or may not be in the final budget, or that can be compromised with similar or do it yourself items.

 It is a nice gesture to make a list of some of the things that are important to the bride’s and groom’s parents.
-The whole experience form start to finish is about the bride and groom and what they want their special day to be like, so this list is absolutely optional.
+The whole experience from start to finish is about the bride and groom and what they want their special day to be like, so this list is absolutely optional.
 However, parents like to be involved in the planning of their son's or daughter’s wedding.
 Let them be involved.
 After all, in many cases their money will be paying for the big event.
 Try to work in some of their wishes the best you can.
 It may not work in all cases, but at least give it a try.
 They deserve a little say simply because they brought you into this world and changed your nasty diaper when you needed it.